-Company has introduced a system whereby each item listed in Executive compensation is intended to function effectively the table below is set as an indicator (KPI) and reflected in the compensation amount.
+Company has introduced a system whereby each item listed in the table below is set as an indicator (KPI) and reflected in the compensation amount.
 In fiscal 2022, we changed the rating system for stock-based compensation to better reflect ESG-related contributions.
 Specifically, the ratio of "Short-term Performance: Medium-term Performance: ESG Overall Rating = 1:1:1" is reflected in the performance evaluation of stock compensation.
-In principle, the compensation structure is a combination of ESG assessment categories have been reviewed in light of materiality and now is comprised of the following five categories: climate change, fiduciary duties (FD) & client satisfaction (CS), employee engagement, DE&I (empowerment of women), and assessments obtained from ESG assessment organizations.
-The results are evaluated from both quantitative and qualitative With respect to executive bonuses (performance-linked perspectives and reflected in executive compensation.
+ESG assessment categories have been reviewed in light of materiality and now is comprised of the following five categories: climate change, fiduciary duties (FD) & client satisfaction (CS), employee engagement, DE&I (empowerment of women), and assessments obtained from ESG assessment organizations.
+The results are evaluated from both quantitative and qualitative perspectives and reflected in executive compensation.